Andean condor

 It is a large black vulture with a ruff of white feathers surrounding the base of the neck and, especially in the male, large white patches on the wings.
 The head and neck are nearly featherless, and are a dull red color, which may flush and therefore change color in response to the bird's emotional state.
 In the male, there is a wattle on the neck and a large, dark red comb or caruncle on the crown of the head.
-The female condor is smaller than the male, an exception to the rule among birds of prey.
+The female condor is smaller than the male, an exception to the usual sexual dimorphism seen in birds of prey.

 The condor is primarily a scavenger, feeding on carrion.
 It prefers large carcasses, such as those of deer or cattle.
 It reaches sexual maturity at five or six years of age and nests at elevations of up to 5000 m, generally on inaccessible rock ledges.
 One or two eggs are usually laid.
 It is one of the world's longest-living birds, with a lifespan of over 70 years in some cases.

 The Andean condor is a national symbol of Bolivia, Chile, Colombia, Ecuador, and Peru and plays an important role in the folklore and mythology of the Andean regions.
 The Andean condor is considered vulnerable by the IUCN.
 It is threatened by habitat loss and by secondary poisoning from lead in carcasses killed by hunters.
 Captive breeding programs have been instituted in several countries.